wzbozon/WeatherForecast/README.md

 - Each Service holds `LoadingStates(idle, data, error)` for it's data and state
 - View and ViewModel can delegate routing to Router if there are many routes from a View
 - Errors are passed using a `LoadingState` and displayed using `errorPopup` ViewModifier (see ErrorHandling.md)

-# SwiftLint

-To install Swiftlint:

-    % brew install SwiftLint

-If you get Permission denied error, do from project folder:

-    % chmod 755 scripts/swiftlint.sh

-# Git LFS

-We store large files in Git LFS (for example, video files)

-To install Git LFS:

-    % brew install git-lfs

-To pull Git LFS files after you pull a project itself:

-    % git lfs pull

-# Fastlane

-Update version and build number manually.
-To publish a version on AppStore TestFlight run following commands:

-    % bundle install
-    % bundle exec fastlane beta

-# Logging

-To log anything in the app use Logger.default.info and always put a context:

-    import OSLog
-    Logger.default.info("[Context] Logs with \(string, privacy: .public) interpolation")

-These logs can be exported using Debug Menu as a file.